 Yikes!
 What to do now???

 Don’t freak out, its just one of the biochemical phenomena that results from CHRONIC damage and UV exposure.
-Let’s be proactive about this… Since we know MMPs are expressed as a result of UV and IR, we have a shot at preventing by using great SPF and using antioxidants.
+Let’s be proactive about this… Since we know MMPs are expressed as a result of UV and IR, we have a shot at preventing by using great antioxidant products, SPF daily, and can trigger repair with human growth factor products, like Skinmedica TNS Essential Serum or Neocutis BioSerum.
 Click here to read more about some of my fave go-to antioxidants.
 And stay tuned for another edition of Skin Damage Villains, coming soon!

 Until Next Time, Stay Fabulous (and Informed!) my friends!